Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 \subsection{Spectral Efficiencies Achievable by Modulating the Continuous Spectrum}

 In addition to the discrete spectrum, the continuous spectrum can, in some cases, also be modulated.

 Here we consider the modulation of classical raised-cosine pulses, with 50\% excess bandwidth.
 The continuous spectrum of an isolated raised-cosine pulse is purely continuous at low amplitudes, resembling its ordinary Fourier transform.
-We modulated the amplitude of an isolated raised-cosine pulse, propagated the pulse over a fiber channel, and estimated the continuous spectrum of the received signal.
+We modulated the amplitude of an isolated raised-cosine pulse, propagated the pulse over an optical fiber channel, and estimated the continuous spectrum of the received signal.
 The received spectrum was then compared with the spectrum of all possible transmitted waveforms at the transmitter using the log-Euclidean distance

-Fig.~\ref{fig:capacity-contin}(a) shows the estimated rates achievable by a typical single-channel fiber-optic system, comparing detection after filtering, backpropagation, and matched-filtering, with detection using the nonlinear Fourier transform.
-A multi-ring QAM modulation was used, with rings at 16 distinct amplitude values and 32 different phase values per ring.
-The complex plane was quantized into the Voronoi regions corresponding to the ring constellation, to induce a discrete channel, whose capacity was computed via the Blahut-Arimoto algorithm.
+Fig.~\ref{fig:capacity-contin}(a) shows the estimated achievable rates in a typical single-channel fiber-optic system, comparing detection after filtering, backpropagation, and matched-filtering, with detection using the nonlinear Fourier transform.
+A multi-ring phase-shift keying modulation was used, with rings at 16 distinct amplitude values and 32 different phase values per ring.
+The complex plane was quantized into the Voronoi regions corresponding to the ring constellation, to discretize the channel input.
+Capacity was computed via the Arimoto-Blahut algorithm.
 The NFT is calculated at either 64 or 1024 uniformly spaced discrete points on the real axis over a range containing most of the pulse energy.
-The 1024-point NFT is compared with a 1024-point FFT implementation of the Split-Step Fourier Method in backpropagation.
+The 1024-point NFT is compared with a 1024-point fast Fourier transform (FFT) implementation of the split-step Fourier method in the backpropagation scheme.
+The simulation is performed for a standard single-mode fiber with dispersion parameter $D=17~\rm{ps/(nm-km)}$.
 As can be seen, the NFT and backpropagation methods achieve approximately the same rates.
 The slight improvement in the NFT method can be attributed to the stability of the continuous spectral data compared to the traditional time data (amplitude and phase at the output of a matched filter).

 This simulation was repeated for 5 WDM channels with the system architecture of Fig.~\ref{fig:fiber-system}.
 Here, low-pass filters and ROADMs are placed at the end of each fiber segment.
 The spectral efficiency in this case is obviously lower due to the inter-channel interference.
 Here too, NFT and FFT-based backpropagation produce approximately the same results.